martinsson/BugsZero-Kata/instructions-intermediate.md

-[Clone one of the codebases](https://github.com/martinsson/BugsZero-Kata/blob/master/codebases.md)
+[Clone one of the codebases](https://github.com/martinsson/BugsZero-Kata/blob/master/codebases.md) The instructions below refer to any of the trivia codebases

 ## Procedure
 1. Identify a weakness in the design - now that's where we'e helping you